martin-v/ansible-dehydrated/README.md

 ### Optional Variables:

-#### lcsh_challengesdir
+#### dehydrated_challengesdir

 Directory for acme-challenge files.
 Your webserver should make this directory public on location `http://<your-domain>/.well-known/acme-challenge/` for all domains listed before.
 This directory will be created if it not exist.
-It should be only writable for letsencrypt.sh user and readable by your webserver, this will be enforced by this role.
+It should be only writable for dehydrated user and readable by your webserver, this will be enforced by this role.

-    lcsh_challengesdir: /var/www/letsencrypt.sh/
+    dehydrated_challengesdir: /var/www/dehydrated/

 #### More variables